-- The ASA National Synchronised Swimming Championships takes place from 16-17 April 2016 at Harvey Hadden in Gloucester.
+- The ASA National Synchronised Swimming Championships takes place from 2-3 May 2015 at GL1 Leisure Centre in Gloucester.

-- All junior athletes (aged 15 – 18) will complete in Figures on the first day where they will receive a score based on their performance of four ‘figures’.
-The rankings from this Figures competition will be used to decide which junior swimmers progress to the Free Solo and Free Duet competitions.
+- All athletes will complete in Figures where they will receive a score based on their performance of four ‘figures’ which increase in difficulty for each age group.

-- Start lists, results and a live scoreboard from the ASA National Synchronised Swimming Championships.
+- Start lists, results and a live scoreboard from the ASA National Age Group Synchronised Swimming Championships.

 - Ones to Watch from the Champs featuring medal winners from the previous two years.